 Residential garage doors are designed to be opened a few times each day.
 The predicted lifespan of the garage door opener is partially based on this estimate of how often the door will be opened.
 These openers can wear out much more quickly if opened many times a day over a long period.
 Commercial garage doors, however, are intended to be opened and closed frequently.
 These doors may operate more quickly and efficiently.
 The average commercial door opener can withstand heavy usage for at least as long as a residential door opener can withstand daily usage.

 As mentioned in the “Height and Width” section, there is a significant cost difference between residential and commercial doors.
 Commercial doors cost much more to install and to repair than residential doors because commercial doors are:

 - Designed for commercial-level security

-- Fitted with an industrial opener as discussed in the previous section
+- Fitted with an industrial opener than discussed in the previous section

 - Often custom sized according to the building schematics

 This difference in price is one of the reasons why so few commercial doors are used residentially.
 When you approach an issue involving a garage door, take a moment to evaluate the type of door, especially if you’re replacing or installing a new garage door.
 In most cases, even if you have relevant experience with the type of door in question, you’ll want to consult with a garage door expert on the project.
 For commercial and residential garage door service, repairs and installation, trust Shank Door.
 With over 50 years of experience in the garage door business, they can help you with any questions or concerns you may have.